-Beginning in 2002, the Isthmus Vocal Ensemble has asked the question, "Is it possible to bring together the best musicians in southern Wisconsin for two and one half weeks of intensive rehearsals for a single weekend of magical performances.
-We're seventeen years and counting, and between glowing press reviews, enthusiastic audience response, and our own general satisfaction, we'd say "yes."
+Beginning in 2002, founders Andrew and Leslie Taylor, Vickie Peters and Mary Duff asked the question, "Is it possible to bring together the best musicians in southern Wisconsin for two and one half weeks of intensive rehearsals for a single weekend of magical performances.?”
+They joined up with Founding Artistic Director Scott MacPherson (who conveniently was their good friend) and started the Isthmus Vocal Ensemble.
+We're nineteen years and counting, and between glowing press reviews, enthusiastic audience response, and our own general satisfaction, we'd say "yes."
 We've likened ourselves to desert flowers that bloom quickly but once a year and then go dormant to await the next summer's rain.
-Initially drawing heavily from former UW Concert Choir members, we've now added vocalists from our nearby counties to as far away as San Francisco and New York City.
+Initially drawing heavily from former UW Concert Choir members, we've now added vocalists from our nearby counties to as far away as San Francisco, New York City and New Orleans.

 Curious about our repertoire?
 Click here.